Battery Maritime Building: Hotel conversion

 After the exterior renovations were completed, the EDC and GIPEC started advertising for proposals to redevelop the interior.
 In 2006, the city considered opening a food market in the building.
 The marketplace idea, modeled after the San Francisco Ferry Building, subsequently proved infeasible because the second floor lacked a loading dock.
 By 2007, Dermot Construction had won the bid to restore the building's interior at a cost of $150 million.
 The company planned to add a 140-room hotel atop the existing structure, designed by Rogers Marvel, as well as remove the fourth story.
 Marvel and structural engineering firm Silman determined that a fifth story would need to be constructed atop the existing ferry building.
 The LPC approved a downsized version of the plans in 2008.
 The same year, David Byrne's musical installation Playing the Building was temporarily installed in the Battery Maritime Building, using vibrations from the building's beams and pipes to produce sound.
-The New York City Council approved the hotel plan in March 2009, but Dermot had difficulty obtaining funding following the financial crisis of 2007–2008.
+The New York City Council approved the hotel plan in March 2009, but Dermot had difficulty obtaining funding after the 2008 financial crisis.

 The New York City Regional Center loaned Dermot $77 million in 2011 for the redevelopment of the Battery Maritime Building.
 Dermot, along with the Poulakakos family of restaurateurs, signed a contract in July 2012 that allowed them to lease the structure for up to 99 years.
 Work was further delayed after Hurricane Sandy that October, which caused damage to the neighborhood and increased the project's costs.
 The hotel project received additional funding in 2014, and some progress had been made by the next year.
 In April 2016, Dermot withdrew from the project and Stoneleigh Capital signaled its intention to take over as the lessee.
 The project was 55 to 60 percent complete at the time.
 Stoneleigh ultimately did not take over the lease.
 In late 2016, the NYC Regional Center sued Dermot for not paying interest on the loans, the EDC also sued Dermot for nonpayment of rent, and the NYC Regional Center threatened to foreclose on the property.